 Since Frankfort’s founding in 1830, McBarnes is the only third term elected mayor in the city’s history.

-Now in the role as Executive Director of The WYldlife Fund, McBarnes hopes to bring his same enthusiastic and collaborative leadership style to the table in order to positively impact the wildlife of Wyoming.
+Now in the role as President of The WYldlife Fund, McBarnes hopes to bring his same enthusiastic and collaborative leadership style to the table in order to positively impact the wildlife of Wyoming.
 McBarnes has been a lifelong outdoorsman and next to faith and family this is his biggest passion.
 Chris lives in Buffalo, Wyoming with his wife Samantha and their cat Nugget.